SamMed05/sm_blog/_posts/2021-11-26-how-does-it-feels-like-to-be-ahead.markdown

 That's why I wrote this post.
 Those questions got me thinking: they represent what unexperienced students want to know while they are learning something of which they do not really know the usefulness.

-They also demonstrate that, even if they know how to make a little program in C++, they actually know absolutely **nothing** about how life as a normal developer works outside of the school setting.
-No idea, because simply they have never been.
+They also demonstrate that, even if they know how to make a little program in C++, they actually know absolutely **nothing** about how life as a normal developer/programmer works outside of the school setting.
+No idea, simply because **they have never been**.

 But I think that at school it's not important just to *learn* a thing, but also the **context** around it, *how* it's used, *where* it's used and the general application of that knowledge in the life of a developer, who uses creativity to give birth to his works and not only simple rules.